epiforecasts/crowdforecastr/docs-website/source/_posts/uk-challenge.md

 The competition runs over the course of twelve weeks.
 Every week between **Sunday 12pm UK Time and Monday 8pm UK time** we will collect your weekly forecast.

 Ideally you should submit a forecast every week, but you don’t have to.
 You can miss a week or join part-way through the 12 week challenge.
-If this happens, you will be placed in the middle of the leaderboard for the weeks that you have missed.
+If this happens, you will be placed in the middle of the leaderboard for the weeks that you have missed (This does not mean you get the average of all forecasts, but instead you get a score that ranks in the middle of all scores for that date).

 The competition will run from **Monday 24th May 2021 until Monday 16th August 2021**.
 In order to join the contest from the beginning, you will need to submit your first forecast before 8pm on Monday 24th May.